brian14708/wh-briefings/statements-releases/2021-09/2021-09-10-readout-of-the-inaugural-meeting-of-the-white-house-competition-council.md

 modified_time: 2022-02-23 17:53:53-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/10/readout-of-the-inaugural-meeting-of-the-white-house-competition-council/
 published_time: 2021-09-10 14:26:04-04:00
-title: Readout of the Inaugural Meeting of the White House Competition Council
+title: "Readout of the Inaugural Meeting of the White\_House Competition\_Council"
 ---

 This morning, the [White House Competition